rydmike/flex_color_scheme/README.md

   scheme in the expected way.
 * Enable easy switching among multiple color schemes in an app.
 * Provide an easy way to make themes with primary color branded and blended backgrounds and surfaces.
-Be able to to easily vary the blend level and mode for different surfaces.
+Be able to easily vary the blend level and mode for different surfaces.
 * Provide a quick toggle for different `AppBar` styles, without the need to manually make a custom theme for it every time, including matching `TabBar`.